nenick/androidannotations-mvp/README.md

 ### ShowCase

-Example how code may separated ...
+Example how typically activity code may be separated into presenter and view ...

 <table>
     <tr>